Father’s Day is sneaking up on us, and it’s been really hard to find fun cards to make with toddlers and preschoolers.

 We love finger painting.
 I know it can be messy, but it is great to develop fine motor skills because it strengthens the finger and hand muscles.
 It also teaches kids about colors and fosters creative growth.

-Why not make a craft for dad while learning with your toddler!
+So, why not make a craft for dad while learning with your toddler!

 Keep reading to learn how (and to get our cute printable template designs).